clocasto/PathWizard/readme.md

 **rel**
 This method returns the relative path *from the file invoking 'rel'* to the matching **file**.
 This method does *not* match folders, but can find matching files within arbitrarily-named, nested folders.

-**req**
-This method returns a module based on either a matching installed module *or* a matching file.
-This method uses the `abs` method to find matching files.

 **absDir**
 This method returns the absolute path of a matching *folder*.
 This method does *not* match **files**.

 **relDir**
 This method returns the relative path of a matching *folder*.
 This method does *not* match **files**.

-**traverse**
-This method returns an array of all directory paths (files *and* folders) in the PathWizard instance's root directory.

 **ignore**
 This method adds the provided directory name (note: this is *not* a path, but a folder or file name) to the list of directory names which are ignored. `node_modules` and `bower_components` are ignored by default.